Northeast Atlantic Mackerel, Handlines

 - Mackerel (Scomber scombrus) in sub areas 1–7 and 14, and in divisions 8.a–e and 9.a (Northeast Atlantic)

-- North East Atlantic Fisheries Commission (NEAFC), EU-Norway, Iceland, Greenland, Russia
+- North East Atlantic Fisheries Commission (NEAFC), Coastal States, EU-UK.
+Also Iceland, Greenland and Norway.

 - Stock Status